 Results show that more than half of the reviewed articles can be classified as belonging to the paradigm in the cities.
 Studies contributing to this paradigm have been growing in number, faster than the others, during the last years (Fig. 6).
 This result synthesizes the main biases found in this review which relate to the predominant focus on ecological research, understanding urban impacts such as pollution, the non-human components, and in spatial and quantitative analysis (Fig. 7).
 Only 20% of the articles in coastal urban ecology focused on interdisciplinary research such as socio-ecological studies (included in the paradigm of the city).
 This represents an important research gap associated to the lack of social knowledge in a system where humans are both objects and subjects of urbanization, who use space to live, extract subsistence and non-subsistence resources, perform recreational activities, and deposit waste, among other activities (Weinstein 2009).
-Because of that, a lack of research on people with nature represents the loss of an integral part of the ecosystem (McDonnell et al. 1993, Rees 1997, Collins et al. 2000), decoupling human dynamics and ecological processes of this urban ecosystem (Alberti 2008).
+Because of that, a lack of research on people with nature represents the loss of understanding an integral part of the ecosystem (McDonnell et al. 1993, Rees 1997, Collins et al. 2000), decoupling human dynamics and ecological processes of this urban ecosystem (Alberti 2008).
 Lessons from urban ecology in other systems have shown the importance of transitioning towards these interdisciplinary dimensions.
 Accordingly, coastal research in urban areas must advance toward an urban sustainability-centred perspective, transdisciplinary in terms of focuses and approaches, with the ability to inform urban design and planning (Wu 2014).
-Current imbalance among paradigms and the lack of interaction among research paradigms undermine urban coastal sustainability.e complementary.
+Current imbalance among paradigms and the lack of interaction among research paradigms (Fig. 8) can undermine urban coastal sustainability.
+Under Pickett's complexity of paradigms (Pickett et al. 2016), ecology for the city should include the knowledge generated by both ecology in and ecology of the city.
+In order to understand coastal urban ecological systems, coastal urban ecological paradigms need to build upon literature from each other.

 While biophysical and ecological approaches to coastal urban systems are important, urban ecology necessarily operates in a human context.
-Therefore, coastal cities need to be seen from the point of view of people, their interaction with the environment and the implementation of concepts that contribute to sustainability in cities through public policies and planning.
-That is why more research is needed focusing on the three paradigms equally.
+Results highlight the need for coastal cities to be seen from the point of view of people, their interaction with the environment and the implementation of concepts that contribute to sustainability in cities through public policies and planning.
+Developing regional learning platforms to address these dimensions should be a priority.
+Results of this review also recommend research needs to focus on the three paradigms equally.
 In addition, better consideration of the diversity of cities, the integration across marine and terrestrial ecosystems, and the inclusion of developing country coastal urban areas will allow to support ongoing urbanization trends and cultural settings in coastal zones across the globe.
-Trans-disciplinary collaboration will provide the opportunity to fill these knowledge gaps.
+Clear research agendas that include trans-disciplinary collaborations will provide the opportunity to fill these knowledge gaps.

 Conflict of Interest